StergiousAji/Automatic-Illustration-of-Text/timelog.md

 * 2 hrs - Reading "Introduction to IR" as suggested from meeting, particularly on indexing

 ## 04/11/22
-* 4 hrs - Creating a jupyter notebook script to programmatically download 5 random images for each ImageNet synset (Category)
+* 4 hrs - Creating a jupyter notebook script to programmatically download 5 random images for each ImageNet synset (category)

 ## 05/11/22
 * 4 hrs - Continuing work on downloading real ImageNet collection and fixing bugs